-Surgical Wards (PSW, ASW) should be surveyed on the day following the day when most elective surgical interventions usually take place or have been planned; in order to capture information about surgical prophylaxis in the previous 24 hours.
-(E.g. If a surgical ward mainly has operations planned on Tuesdays then the ward should be surveyed on Wednesday).
+Surgical Wards (PSW, ASW) should be surveyed on the day following the day when most elective surgical interventions usually take place or have been planned; in order to capture information about surgical prophylaxis in the previous 24 hours. (e.g. If a surgical ward mainly has surgeries planned on Tuesdays, then the ward should be surveyed on Wednesday).

-For patients receiving surgical prophylaxis, the administration of antimicrobial prophylaxis should be checked in the previous 24 hours in order to encode the duration of prophylaxis as either one dose, one day (=multiple doses given in one day) or >1 day.
-This means that patients who received the surgical prophylaxis 'before' 8am on the day of the PPS will be included into the survey.
-For those patients, a patient file (see data collection forms) needs to be completed!
+The administration of antibiotics for SP should be checked in the previous 24 hours in order to encode the duration of prophylaxis as either one dose, one day (=multiple doses given in one day) or >1 day.
+This means that patients admitted on the ward at 8am on the day of the PPS, and who received SP 'before' 8am on the day of the PPS, will be included in the survey.
+For those patients, a patient data collection form needs to be completed to capture information on the antibiotic(s) prescribed for SP!